This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 This child element causes the generated result set to include score information for each hit.

-The parent element is hitlist
+The parent element is hitlist.

 There are no available attributes, and no possible child elements.